harshsaxena213/Mark-It/readme.md

 Execute the compiled binary:

-Open your web browser and navigate to the address and port specified in `main.cpp` (usually `http://localhost:80` or similar) to access the bookmark manager.
+Open your web browser and navigate to the address and port specified in `main.cpp` (usually `http://localhost:80` or similar) to access the Mark-It.

 ## Contribution